dwursteisen/caentech.github.io/README.md

-# CaenCaTech - Tech Event Landing Page
+# C:\aen\Tech - Tech Event Landing Page

-This repository contains the source code for the CaenCaTech tech event landing page.
+This repository contains the source code for the C:\aen\Tech tech event landing page.
 The site is built with HTML, CSS, and JavaScript and is hosted on GitHub Pages.

 ## Features